 - Start drinking coffee every day as it benefits the patient.

-- Nuts and fibre-rich vegetables: Fiber absorbs bilirubin.
+- Nuts and fiber-rich vegetables: Fiber absorbs bilirubin.

 - Always trying to buy fresh fruits and vegetables and wash them before use.